* This is the Professional Version. *

 Adenomas may be secretory or nonsecretory.
 Secretory adenomas produce pituitary hormones; many secretory adenomas are < 10 mm in size (microadenomas).
 Secretory adenomas can be classified by histologic staining characteristics (eg, acidophilic, basophilic, chromophobe [nonstaining]).
 The hormone produced often correlates with these characteristics; eg, acidophilic adenomas overproduce growth hormone, and basophilic adenomas overproduce ACTH.
 The hormone most commonly overproduced is prolactin.

 Any tumor that grows out of the pituitary can compress optic nerve tracts, including the chiasm.
 Tumors may also compress or destroy pituitary or hypothalamic tissue, impairing hormone production or secretion.

 Headache may result from an enlarging pituitary adenoma, even when intracranial pressure is not increased.
-Visual manifestations such as bitemporal hemianopia, unilateral optic atrophy, and contralateral hemianopia may develop if a tumor compresses optic nerve tracts (Fig. 1: Higher visual pathways—lesion sites and corresponding visual field defects.).
+Visual manifestations such as bitemporal hemianopia, unilateral optic atrophy, and contralateral hemianopia may develop if a tumor compresses optic nerve tracts (see Figure: Higher visual pathways—lesion sites and corresponding visual field defects.).

 Many patients present with an endocrinopathy due to hormone deficiency or excess:

 Diabetes insipidus if less vasopressin is released because the hypothalamus is compressed

 Amenorrhea and galactorrhea in women and, less commonly, erectile dysfunction and gynecomastia in men if prolactin is overproduced

 Gigantism before puberty or acromegaly after puberty if growth hormone is overproduced